f1ac0/Greaseweazle/README.md

 - It has a pass-through header for powering the drive (5v only).
 An external 5v/12v PSU is required only for drives requiring 12v or power hungry ones.
 - It uses SMD stuff (maybe harder to solder)
 - It is designed using the KiCAD EDA
+- It is updated to support the DISKCHANGE signal for the (actually exeprimental) WinUAE floppy support by RobSmith
 - It does not have the "F7" features like double drive support

-I guess it is not better than the original "F7" board, just different for those who prefer the more common STM32F103 chip.
+I guess it is not better than the original boards, just different for those who prefer tiny stuff.

-For the software part, it works with the original "F1" firmware and tool.
+For the software part, it works with the original "F1" firmware and tool, but for the time being small modifications are required to use the DISKCHANGE feature with WinUAE.

 # Disclaimer
 This is a hobbyist project, it comes with no warranty and no support.